-The Public Participation Plan was adopted by the MRMPO Policy Committee after a public hearing on August 21, 2014, in Grants Pass, to meet requirements of the federal transportation act, Moving Ahead for Progress in the 21st Century (MAP-21).
+The Public Participation Plan was adopted by the MRMPO Policy Committee after a public hearing on August 21XXXX, 20142018, in Grants Pass, to meet requirements of the federal transportation act, Moving Ahead for Progress in the 21st CenturyFixing America's Surface Transportation Act(MAP 21FAST Act).
 The MRMPO's Technical Advisory Committee recommended adoption after review of draft plans and suggesting changes.
 This Plan incorporates suggested changes from staff and TAC, and was open for a 45-day comment period, which is required by federal laws for plans of this type of decision.

-Regarding specific policies required by MAP-21, the MRMPO staff prepared the plan to comply with MAP-21.
-After review by the Technical Advisory Committee on April 3, 2014, staff completed the draft plan, which was open to public comment from May 6, 2014 to June 19, 2004.
+Regarding specific policies required by MAP-21FAST Act, the MRMPO staff prepared the plan to comply with MAP-21FAST Act.
+After review by the Technical Advisory Committee on April-3XXXX, 20142018, staff completed the draft plan, which was open to public comment from May-6XXXX, 2014-2018 to June 19XXXX, 20042018.
 No additional public comments were received.
-The public hearing was continued to permit notification of affected agencies, which was mailed on July 26, 2014.
+The public hearing was continued to permit notification of affected agencies, which was mailed on July-26XXXX, 20142018.
 No comments were received from the notified agencies.